History of the Special Air Service: 1943

-David Stirling, who was by that time sometimes referred to as the "Phantom Major" by the Germans, was captured in January 1943 in the Gabès area by a special anti-SAS unit set up by the Germans.
+David Stirling, who was by that time sometimes referred to as the "Phantom Major" by the Germans, was captured in January 1943 in the Gabès area of Tunisia by a special anti-SAS unit set up by the Germans.
+Stirling escaped and joined a group of Arabs; unfortunately they sold him back to the Germans for 11 pounds of tea.

 He spent the rest of the war as a prisoner of war, escaping numerous times before being moved to the supposedly 'escape proof' Colditz Castle.
 He was replaced as commander 1st SAS by Paddy Mayne.
 In April 1943, the 1st SAS was reorganised into the Special Raiding Squadron under the command of Mayne and the Special Boat Squadron under the command of George Jellicoe.
 The Special Boat Squadron operated in the Aegean and the Balkans for the remainder of the war and was disbanded in 1945.

 The Special Raiding Squadron spearheaded the invasion of Sicily Operation Husky and played more of a commando role raiding the Italian coastline, from which they suffered heavy losses at Termoli.

-After Sicily they went on to serve in Italy with the newly formed 2nd SAS, a unit which had been formed in Algeria in May 1943 by Stirling's older brother Lieutenant Colonel Bill Stirling.
+At Termoli following a day's hard fighting during which the section had come under heavy and accurate shelling and mortar fire, L/Cpl.
+Duncan Macrae MacLennan found himself, with his section, holding an important sector of the line West of Termoli.
+During the morning of 6 Oct 43 the enemy shelling, machine-gun fire and mortar fire became intense until finally his section officer was killed and the remainder of his section were either killed or wounded, the only survivor, L/Cpl.
+MacLennan carried all the wounded back to the A.D.S. unaided and under fire, then returned to his post.
+There he retrieved a Bren gun and fought on alone until joined by a section of 40 Commando, through whom he sent a message to his O.C. informing him of what had happened.
+He himself staying in the fighting line, where he remained all day.